Blueprint: property intelligence

 No invented metadata fields

-Agents and recommendation services should inspect ontology before querying, so they only use property fields, values, and graph paths available in RushDB.
+Agents and recommendation services should inspect schema before querying, so they only use property fields, values, and graph paths available in RushDB.

 Questions developers ask.